Boston Finance Schools

 Bachelor of Science in Finance

-Students seeking a BS in Finance at BC take required courses in subjects like financial policy, investments, and corporate finance.
-In addition, students select elective classes from among areas including economic forecasting, finance for small businesses, hedge funds, and investment banking.
+Students seeking a BS in Finance at BC take required courses in subjects like basic finance, investments and corporate finance.
+In addition, students select elective classes from among areas those in financial policy, international finance, corporate financial strategies and fixed income analysis.

 Master of Science in Finance

-BC's finance PhD program encompasses coursework in statistics, economist microeconomics theory, corporate finance, and asset pricing theory, among other subjects.
+BC's finance concentration in the PhD in Management program encompasses coursework in finance, economics and quantitative methods.
 Students also partake in a teaching assistantship.
-Approximately halfway through the program, PhD candidates take a comprehensive written test, after which they begin performing thesis research full-time.
+At the end of the first year, PhD candidates take a comprehensive written test, after which they begin performing thesis research full-time.
 Students complete a research project during their third year of the program and spend their final year preparing their dissertation, which they defend in a setting open to the college community.

 Students can alternatively earn finance degrees at a variety of Boston-area schools.
-Within 25 miles of downtown Boston, finance programs are available at Bunker Hill Community College, a 2-year school, as well as the 4-year institutions Northeastern University, Simmons College, Bentley University, Brandeis University, Lasell College, and Salem State University.
+Within 25 miles of downtown Boston, finance programs are available at Bunker Hill Community College, a 2-year school, as well as the 4-year institutions Northeastern University, Simmons University, Bentley University, Brandeis University, and Lasell College.